Secretary vs Administrative Assistant: What Sets Them Apart?

 - summarizing reports

-Less Career Requirements for Secretaries
+What are the Career Requirements for Secretaries?

 Administrative assistants are also doing the following: